Geometric criteria for overtwistedness

 \begin{thm}[\cite{Se99}] The Lagrangian surgery $S+L$ is Lagrangian isotopic to $\tau_S(L)$.\\ The Lagrangian surgery $L+S$ is Lagrangian isotopic to $\tau^{-1}_S(L)$. \end{thm}

-We now model this operation in terms of the fronts of Legendrian lifts $\Lambda$ and $\Sigma$ of the Lagrangians $L$ and $S$, see Figure \ref{fig:cuspcone} for a pictorial description of the forthcoming result.
-The conclusion can be stated as follows:
+We now model this operation in terms of the fronts of Legendrian lifts $\Lambda$ and $\Sigma$ of the exact Lagrangians $L$ and $S$.
+The main technical result in this section is the following theorem.

-\begin{thm} The Legendrian lift of $S+L$ is isotopic to the Legendrian cusp sum of $\Lambda$ and $\Sigma$.
-The Legendrian lift of $L+S$ is isotopic to the Legendrian cone sum of $\Lambda$ and $\Sigma$. \end{thm} The rest of the subsection proves Theorem \ref{thm:sur/sum}.